-A dilute solution of leaf chlorophyll in organic solvent appears green when viewed with light transmitted from a white source.
+A dilute solution of leaf chlorophyll in organic solvent appears green when viewed in white light.
 Wavelengths corresponding to bands of blue and red have been strongly absorbed (Figure 1.8), whereas mid-range wavelengths corresponding to green light are only weakly absorbed, hence the predominance of those wavelengths in transmitted and reflected light.
-However, viewed laterally via re-emitted energy, the solution will appear deep red, and that same colour will persist regardless of source light quality.
-Fluorescence spectra are invariate, and the same spectrum will be obtained (e.g. Figure 1.8 inset) regardless of which wavelengths are used for excitation.
-This characteristic emission is especially valuable in establishing source pigments responsible for given emission spectra, and for studying changes in their photochemical status during energy transduction.
+However, when viewed at right angles to the light source, the solution will appear deep red due to energy re-emitted as fluorescence (Figure 1.13).
+The red colour is evident regardless of the colour of the source light.